MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 If you want to jump straight into Q# without any downloads, you can [try it out online using Jupyter Notebooks](xref:microsoft.quantum.install.tryqonline).

-Or, you can proceed directly to installing/working locally in your preferred environment: [Setup Your Machine](xref:microsoft.quantum.install.setup).
+To get started working locally in your preferred environment, head to our instructions on [setting up your machine](xref:microsoft.quantum.install.setup).

-Once your machine is all set up, you can follow our step-by-step guide to writing your first quantum program: [Write Your First Quantum Program](xref:microsoft.quantum.write-program).
+Once your system is all set up, you can follow our [step-by-step guide to writing your first quantum program](xref:microsoft.quantum.write-program).

 ## Learn Quantum Computing with Q# ##